Tag: politics

 It’s not enough to restore a backslidden, rebellious, unloving, non-grace-filled, unjust people who either don’t acknowledge or hate God.
 On top of that, the whole world that doesn’t know God is going to look to you for the of God.
 No pressure.

-Or how about a simple fisherman, who met this wandering carpenter, followed him, befriended him, deserted him, experience a transformative experience of his friend into the Son of God (and resurrected to boot), going from a simple follower to a of leaders of a new faith tradition, and then receive a vision overturning his entire dietary understanding and eventually his understanding of who died for (everyone).
+Or how about a simple fisherman, who met this wandering carpenter, followed him, befriended him, deserted him, experience a transformative experience of his friend into the Son of God (and resurrected to boot), going from a simple follower to a leader of leaders of a new faith tradition, and then receive a overturning his entire dietary understanding and eventually his understanding of who Jesus died for (everyone).

 Some followers of Jesus may turn out to be very much like Cornelius, faith-filled followers of Jesus (eventually in Cornelius’ state) who are also valorous soldiers.
 However, having a personal meeting with an angle and meeting someone greater than any pope, archbishop, bishop?
 Probably not.